 • Not letting the mudding compound dry thoroughly between coats.

-• Too thick or too thin of a fill coat, which covers the tape.
+• Applying too thick or too thin a fill coat, which covers the tape.

 Use the Right Tape

 Though he acknowledges mesh tape is easier for rookies, Ferguson recommends paper tape whenever possible for all drywall applications.
 The only mesh tape as strong as paper is Fibatape’s Perfect Finish tape.
 Otherwise, mesh tape must be used in conjunction with a dry-mix setting compound.